 Check on Coverage

-Do you have renters insurance policy?
+Do you have a renters insurance policy?
 If you do, consult your policy to look for a couple things.
 First, check if there is any limit on electronics coverage and make sure that your laptop doesn’t exceed that amount.
-Next, check to see if your policy provides “replacement cost.”
-This will help you determine how you’ll be able to replace the laptop – it’s current depreciated value or the what it would cost to replace said laptop.
-Replacement cost will provide you with the funds to purchase a new one.
+Next, check to see what kind of replacement your policy provides.
 Then, check for your deductible.
 This will be the amount that you’ll have to pay out of pocket to replace your laptop, your insurance will cover the rest.

 After you’ve got all this info, you’ll need to file a claim with the insurance company to replace the laptop.
 Check your policy docs for information on where to send your claims info.
 According to the Internet (Mint.com), it’ll take about a week or two for the money to come through or your laptop to be replaced.
 If you purchase Renters Insurance from GradGuard, our underwriter, Markel, will be in touch within 24 hours.

-Hopefully you have some coverage, if not, you’ll have to figure out how to replace your laptop on your own.
+Hopefully, you have some coverage, if not, you’ll have to figure out how to replace your laptop on your own.
 In the meantime, look into your options around campus – there may be computer labs you can use until you are able to get a replacement.
-Hopefully your assignments were saved some place where you can access them still!
-Best of luck!
+Otherwise, be sure you back up your documents and get a college renters insurance policy!